MegzQuest/megz.github.io/IDOR writeup.md

 Scenario: Can you download someone else’s private file by changing the file name in the request?

 #### Conversation:👩‍💻
- Security Analyst: “I just tested our file download function, and guess what?
-If I change the   filename in the request, I can access files that aren’t mine.”
+ Security Analyst: I just tested our file download function, and guess what?
+If I change the   filename in the request, I can access files that aren’t mine.
- Dev: “ Do we need to check permissions on file access.”
+ Dev: Do we need to check permissions on file access.
 ##### 🔹 Steps to Test:
 	1. Identify a file download request:
    	   GET /download?file=report123.pdf